Washington Weatherization Program

 Weatherization is adding insulation, sealing cracks, and making other changes that reduce heat loss, save you money on heating bills and make your home or apartment healthier.
 The federal government and Washington State offer weatherization programs, which Commerce runs, for qualified low-income households.

-Should I call Commerce to get my home or apartment weatherized?
+How do I get my home weatherized?

 Commerce doesn’t weatherize houses directly.
 Commerce contracts with local agencies in your city or county that weatherize low-income homes and apartments.
 Call a local agency near you on the

 Commerce receives funding from several federal government programs to pay for low-income weatherization.